 As of January 1, 2019 the annual contribution limit is $6,000 (under the age of 50) and $7,000 (age 50 and older).
 The annual limit applies collectively to both Roth and Traditional IRA’s.

-You can establish and contribute to a traditional IRA only before age 70½ as long as you (or your spouse, if filing a joint tax return) have earned compensation from employment, and it is within the applicable IRS limits.
-Investments grow on a tax deferred basis.
-Distributions must begin at age 70½.
-Contributions and earnings are taxed only upon withdrawal.
+You can establish and contribute to a Roth IRA even after age 70½ as long as you (or your spouse, if filing a joint tax return) have earned compensation from employment, and it is within the applicable IRS limits.